jjd9/RobotMapping_SLAM_Assignments_In_Cpp/README.md

 # RobotMapping_SLAM_Assignments_In_Cpp
-I solved the assignments from the robot mapping course taught by Dr. Cyrill Stachniss at the University of Freiburg using C++.
+I solved the assignments from the SLAM (2013) or "Robot Mapping" course taught by Dr. Cyrill Stachniss (https://www.youtube.com/playlist?list=PLgnQpQtFTOGQrZ4O5QzbIHgl3b1JHimN_) using C++.

 ## Status / TODO's:
 I have solved the problems and my plots agree with those in the assignments or the "world" definitions; however, some of the code could certainly be improved in terms of proof of validity, readability, and efficiency.
 The general structuring of the project is also really bad at the moment, so I plan to fix this.